-The alternative is also not practicable or prudent.
+The bridging over U.S. 40 alternative was eliminated for not meeting the project's purpose.
+Specifically, the alternative is not practicable or prudent.
 There would also be considerable maintenance and safety issues with a large structure in a snowy environment.
 Structures can freeze and get icy during the winter and removing snow from the structure is a potential safety and operation concern because snow would be dropped on buildings, vehicles, and pedestrians below.
 U.S. 40 would need to be closed while snow is being removed from the bridge (snow would need to be hauled away in trucks), which would not improve local or regional mobility.